-I was waiting for a plane when I took out a small postcard and spontaneously wrote atop of it.
+I knew a mother who while waiting for a plane, took out a small postcard and spontaneously wrote atop of it;

-Mothering Goals for Joel from Age 12-16.
+Mothering Goals for Samuel from Age 12-16.

-I wrote in tiny handwriting; I want him to go to Africa, I want him to see the worst blight of American inner cities, and the jaw-dropping beauty of our premiere National Parks.
+She wrote it in tiny handwriting;

+"I want him to go to Africa, I want him to see the worst blight of American inner cities, and the jaw-dropping beauty of our premiere National Parks.
 I want him to have a heart for the poor, a heart for justice.
 I wrote on and on.
-I want him to play an instrument, get into Oaks Christian High School (one of the best schools in Southern California), read through the Bible once, I want him to go to Europe.
-I wrote in tinier and tinier font as my intentionality overflowed.

-Then I promptly lost the postcard.
+I want him to play an instrument, read through the Bible once, I want him to go to Europe.
+She wrote in tinier and tinier font as my intentionality overflowed.
+Then she promptly lost the postcard.

-I found it years later forlorn and upside down on the floor of our garage.
-Joel was now 16.
-I was amused as I picked it up, barely remembering what it would say.
-To my amazement almost everything I'd written, Joel had experienced.
-He'd gone to Uganda when he was 13, he was enrolled at Oaks.
+She found it years later forlorn and upside down on the floor of her garage.
+Samuel was now 16.
+She was amused as she picked it up.
+She could barely remember what she had written.
+To her amazement almost everything she'd written, Samuel had experienced.
+He'd gone to Uganda when he was 13.
 He played guitar and some piano.
 He'd read through the Bible twice.
 He'd spent a summer in Spain.
-He had a growing heart for Justice and the poor.
+He had a growing heart for justice and the poor.

-Did almost all the scribbling on my postcard just happen to come to pass?
+Did almost all the scribbling on that postcard just happen to come to pass?
 Was it fate?
-Joel's karma?
-No, no, no. Joel's experience was the result of intentionality.
-Even though I'd lost the postcard, I'd never lost those desires in my heart.
-So, there were musical instruments around the house for him to pick up.
+Samuel's karma?
+No, no, no. Samuel's experience was the result of intentionality.
+Even though the mother lost the postcard, she'd never lost those desires in her heart.

-Joel sat multiple times at dinner in Israel and California with a dear friend who does child sex trafficking prosecution around the world.
-He'd accompanied me when I'd spoken on Justice.
-As a family we'd applied to Oaks for tuition assistance, and Joel was accepted.
-He wrote close friends asking if they'd help him get to Spain.
-Action fueled our intentionality.
+Samuel had accompanied her when she'd spoken for a Justice conference.
+Samuel sat multiple times at dinner in Israel and California with a dear friend who does child sex trafficking prosecution around the world.
+Samuel wrote close friends asking if they'd help him get to Spain.
+They responded immediately.
+Intentionality fuels action that leads to desires fulfilled.

-I knew I only had 18 short years with my son, and I wanted to him to enter the wild seas of life with his ship freighted with experience, treasure and wisdom.
-I was not going to launch his boat whatever flotsam and jetsam that floated by.
-Not on my watch.
+That mother wanted her son to enter the wild seas of life with a ship freighted with experience, treasure and wisdom.
+She was determined to not launch his boat with whatever flotsam and jetsam culture floated by.